djthorpe/sensors/README.md

 ## RFM69

-This interface is currently under development - more information soon.
+This interface is currently under development - more information soon!

 # License